jcalmat/tunic-cipher/README.md

 ## Introduction

-The Tunic Translator is a tool designed to assist individuals in translating the custom language created for the game Tunic.
+The Tunic Cipher is a tool designed to assist individuals in translating the custom language created for the game Tunic.
 It provides a user-friendly interface for selecting glyphs and instantly seeing their translations.
 Additionally, the tool allows users to save their queries, enabling them to easily resume their translation work between sessions.

 ## Features

-- **Transcriptor Tool**: Easily select glyphs and instantly see their translations in the custom language of Tunic.
+- **Cipher Tool**: Easily select glyphs and instantly see their translations in the custom language of Tunic.

 ![transcriptor](resources/screenshots/translator.png)